Activities, Lesson Plans, and More

 This brief history lesson from NationalGeographic.com explores the story of the first Thanksgiving, including the facts, the myths, and the modern day version.

-Thanksgiving place mats, place cards, and paper centerpieces.
-From Parents magazine.
+Parents Magazine has a large collection of Thanksgiving crafts, activities, and printable coloring pages, place mats, place cards, and paper centerpieces.

 Thanksgiving Crafts for Kids